viz-cx/docs.viz.cx/docs/README.md

 ## How VIZ differs from Ethereum, Bitcoin and other similar projects

 Unlike many crypto projects like Ethereum or Bitcoin, which use PoW or PoS algorithms, VIZ uses a more democratic algorithm [Fair DPoS](./glossary.md#fair-dpos).
-This means that the main role in the network is played not by miners, but by investors who vote for the creators of new blocks - delegates.
-Delegates guarantee the stable operation of the blockchain and receive payments from the issue for this.
+This means that the main role in the network is played not by miners, but by investors who vote for the creators of new blocks - witnesses.
+Witnesses guarantee the stable operation of the blockchain and receive payments from the issue for this.
 However, the voting system is designed so that the owners of the [larger share](./glossary.md#share-token) of the network have more weight.
-In addition, only 21 [delegates](./glossary#witnesses) (ten with the most votes and eleven of the others) are allowed to create new blocks and manage network parameters.
+In addition, only 21 [witnesses](./glossary#witnesses) (ten with the most votes and eleven of the others) are allowed to create new blocks and manage network parameters.

 ## How VIZ differs from BitShares